atztao/i3/README.md

-# i3 Is Simple And Clean.
+# i3 Is Simple And Clean, Of Course Is Very Efficient.

 ![Wall](./desktop.png)